pbouda/peterbouda.eu/content/Events/20170410-angular-workshop-at-tuga-it-2017-in-lisbon.md

 Twitter: https://twitter.com/legocoder/status/851461396734906368

-I am happy to announce my next public Angular workshop, at the (http://tugait.pt/2017/)[TUGA IT 2017 conference].
+I am happy to announce my next public Angular workshop, at the [http://tugait.pt/2017/](TUGA IT 2017 conference).
 The workshop will take place on May 18th, and it will be a joint workshop about Angular and Xamarin.
 Get ready for a full day of cross-platform development!
 For those of you that are planning to build a web application, and specifically those that want to